 Difference between intentional and incidental learning

-Incidental learning is learning that occurs unintentionally, during activities where learning is not a goal for the learner.
+Incidental learning is learning that occurs unintentionally, from activities where learning is not a conscious goal for the learner.
 For example, when someone plays a sport just for fun, but ends up improving their skills over time, they’re engaging in incidental learning.

 The difference between intentional learning and incidental learning is that intentional learning has learning as a deliberate goal, while incidental learning doesn’t.
 Neither type of learning is inherently better; rather, each type has its own advantages and disadvantages, and may be more beneficial for different people under different circumstances.

-Finally, note that additional definitions are sometimes used when it comes to these types of learning, particularly when it comes to distinguishing between them.
-For example, one study described incidental learning as learning that is unintentional and that does not involve awareness of the learning itself.
+Finally, note that additional definitions are sometimes used for these types of learning, particularly when it comes to distinguishing between them.
+For example, one study described incidental learning as learning that is unintentional and that doesn’t involve awareness of the learning itself.
 Similarly, another study described intentional learning as “learning which occurs as a result of specific training accompanied by instructions to learn”, and stated that incidental learning is distinguished from it “by the absence of any specific training”.